julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 The value of my_number using pointers is: 10
 ```

-<p>A few things to consider here:</p>
+<p>Let's break it down a little bit better:</p>
 <ul>
 <li><custom-code>int *pointer;</custom-code> is how we define a pointer to an integer.
-We could also have written it as <custom-code>int* pointer;</custom-code>.
-It is pretty much the same thing.</li>
+We could also have written it as <custom-code>int* pointer;</custom-code> as it is the same thing.</li>
-<li><custom-code>&my_number;</custom-code> is how we indicate what is the address that we want to store in a pointer.
+<li><custom-code>&my_number;</custom-code> is the address that we want to store in a pointer.
 You can read it as "adress of".
-The whole thing is something like "pointer is the address of my_number".</li>
+The whole line is something like "pointer is the address of my_number".</li>
 <li><custom-code>pointer</custom-code> in the <custom-code>printf()</custom-code> will print out the address of <custom-code>my_number</custom-code> in hexadecimal.</li>
-<li><custom-code>*pointer</custom-code> in the <custom-code>printf()</custom-code> function is how we de-reference it and access the actual value.
+<li><custom-code>*pointer</custom-code> in the <custom-code>printf()</custom-code> function is how we de-reference it and access the value stored at that address.
 More on that soon, but know that the asterisk here is different from when we are creating a pointer.</li>
 </ul>

 ## De-referencing

-<p>So, I've just mentioned that we can de-reference a pointer.
-Well, that means, in short, that we can access the value stored in the address that the pointer holds and not the address itself.
-That's why when we pass <custom-code>pointer</custom-code> to a function that prints out its value we get the address in hexadecimal and when we pass <custom-code>*pointer</custom-code> (with an asterisk) we get the value.
-In the latter, we are de-referencing.
+<p>I've just mentioned that we can de-reference a pointer.
+This means, in short, that we can access the value stored in the address that the pointer holds and not the address itself.
+This is why when we pass <custom-code>pointer</custom-code> to a function that prints out its value we get the address in hexadecimal and when we pass <custom-code>*pointer</custom-code> (with an asterisk) we get the value.</p>
+<p>In the latter, we are de-referencing the pointer.
 We are basically telling the pointer "hey, tell me what value is stored inside the address you have".</p>
-<p>We can also use this to change values the values that are stored in the address of the pointer.
+<p>We can also use de-referencing to change the values that are stored in the address held by the pointer.
 Let's see an example:</p>

 ```c
 #include <stdio.h>